Robert Hungate: Termite biology

 Hungate continued his work on the biology of termites after his appointment as lecturer in the Zoology department of the University of Texas, Austin.
 Hungate first identified the production of H_{2} as a fermentation product in worker termites, and undertook a study of nitrogen fixation in experimental termite colonies.

 Rumen microbiology

 The "Hungate" method

 While investigating the role of cellulolytic protozoa in the rumen of cattle, Hungate isolated a colony of Clostridium cellobioparum, but the difficulty in observing the cellulose clearings they produced in shake tubes spurred him to develop a culturing method using thin agar layers in roll tubes.

+The "Hungate" tubes

+Anaerobic culture Hungate tubes are gas tight and autoclavable.
+They allow to establish and to maintain strict anoxic conditions required to culture anaerobic microorganisms.
+An Hungate culture tube consists of three parts: A cylindric borosilicate glass tube (typically ~ 10 mm ⌀ × ~ 125 mm length), a gas-tight non-toxic butyl rubber septum, and a screw cap.
+The rubber septum can be easily punctured with a syringe needle to avoid any air ingress inside the tube for preserving anaerobic conditions.
+The atmosphere inside the tube is flushed several times with an inert gas, such as link=nitrogen|N2 or argon, until all atmospheric oxygen has been removed.
+The tube can be easily inoculated and microbial samples retrieved after growth using a syringe with a sharp needle.

+When Hungate tubes are filled with an opaque agar media, it displays zones of clearance upon successful anaerobic microorganisms cultivation.